cs3org/OCM-API/IETF-OCM.md

 ## Threat Model

-OCM protects protocol exchanges between independently operated servers.
+The threat model follows the Internet threat model described in [RFC3552].
+It assumes that the Sending Server and Receiving Server participating in an OCM exchange have not been compromised.
+Their administrative interfaces, host operating systems, private keys, credentials, and underlying storage are part of the trusted endpoints.
+Compromise of either endpoint or its trusted infrastructure is outside the scope of this specification.

+An attacker is assumed to have extensive control of the communication channel and may observe, block, replay, insert, or modify traffic.
+TLS and, where used, HTTP Message Signatures provide the protections described in this specification against such a network attacker.

-It assumes that an attacker may control a remote user, send malformed or deceptive protocol messages, observe or modify traffic where transport security is not used, steal bearer credentials, or operate a malicious OCM Server.
+An attacker may operate an OCM Server of its own, control a remote user, send malformed or deceptive protocol messages, or steal bearer credentials.
+An attacker-controlled server can make arbitrary assertions under its own identity, but must not thereby gain authority for users or Resources outside its administrative domain.
 Implementations are expected to authenticate peers where required, enforce local authorization policy, validate protocol inputs, and protect credentials.

-OCM does not protect a user from the administrators of the user's OCM Server or from administrators of the infrastructure on which that server depends.
-Administrative users of an OCM Server, users with equivalent access such as root access to its host, and operators able to obtain its private keys or bearer credentials are considered trusted.
-Such an operator can impersonate users hosted by that server, create or alter Shares and notifications attributed to those users, access Resources available to the server, and suppress or modify protocol operations.
-Preventing such actions is outside the scope of this specification.

-Storage used by an OCM Server is also considered trusted.
-An operator with administrative access to underlying storage can read, replace, delete, roll back, or inject Resources and metadata.
-For example, such an operator can inject an arbitrary file or payload into a shared folder.
-OCM does not provide end-to-end encryption or object-level integrity protection against the Sending Server, the Receiving Server, or their storage operators.
-Deployments requiring those properties need an additional end-to-end protection mechanism.

 Trust in one OCM Server does not imply trust in every OCM Server.
-A server is authoritative only for the users and Resources in the administrative domain for which it is trusted.
-A Receiving Server also acts on behalf of its Receiving Parties and receives credentials that permit access to their Remote Resources.
-Consequently, a compromised or malicious Receiving Server can use or disclose access granted to those parties.
-Operators need to consider this delegation when deciding whether to trust or allowlist a peer.

-TLS and HTTP Message Signatures protect messages in transit and permit attribution to the server controlling the relevant credentials.
-They do not establish that assertions made by that server are truthful, that its administrator is benign, or that supplied content is safe.
-Resource names, descriptions, URIs, metadata, and Resource contents received from another server therefore remain untrusted input and need to be handled according to local security policy.
+A TLS and HTTP Message Signatures permit attribution to the server controlling the relevant credentials, but do not establish that its assertions are truthful or that supplied content is safe.
+Resource names, descriptions, URIs, metadata, and Resource contents received from another server remain untrusted input and need to be handled according to local security policy.

 A malicious or unavailable peer can refuse to deliver notifications or Resources and can attempt to exhaust network, processing, or storage